sdfgeoff/wasm_minigames/src_book/content/in_the_air/rendering_models.md

 So how can we handle resources and pointers at those resources?
 We could use hashmaps and strings - but that can't be statically checked and has a runtime cost.

-Another option ould be to put all the resourcescount be put inside a ReferenceCounter so they can be referenced directly from multiple places.
+Another option ould be to put all the resources inside a ReferenceCounter so they can be referenced directly from multiple places.

 To be honest, it wouldn't be so bad if we didn't have to define all those enums.
 What if we could have them all predefined to reduce the boilerplate?
 Can we use a cargo build script to generate the resource structs and accessor functions?

-But I'm planning to render like maybe 5 objects, so this whole thing is a bit academic.
+But I'm planning to render like maybe 5 different objects, so this whole thing is a bit academic.
 I'm not building a general-purpose-rasterizer, I'm building a demo.
 So I'm going to .... just write render object functions directly in the rasterizer.